Volumes of moduli spaces of hyperbolic surfaces with cone points: Compactifications

-The first lemma generalises the positive lower bound on the distance between two cuspidal boundary components, calculated as the distance between horocycles of fixed radius, over all hyperbolic surfaces---it is $\log(4)$ for radius $1/2$ horocycles.
+The first case, involving small cone angles and geodesic boundary lengths, generalises the positive lower bound on the distance between two cuspidal boundary components, calculated as the distance between horocycles of fixed radius, over all hyperbolic surfaces---it is $\log(4)$ for radius $1/2$ horocycles.
 As the horocycles approach each other, a cusp forms elsewhere on the hyperbolic surface.
-More generally, several cuspidal boundary components may approach each other, and $\log(4)$ remains a lower bound for the distance between horocycles of radius $1/2$. \begin{lemma}[\cite{BusCol,DPaCol,FMaPri,KeeCol}] Given $L_j\in\br_{> 0}\cup i[0,\pi)$, for any surface in $\cM_{g,n}^{\text{hyp}}(L_1,\ldots,L_n)$ there exists a positive lower bound on distances between boundary components. \end{lemma} \begin{proof} Let $L_1,\ldots,L_n\in\br_{> 0}\cup i[0,\pi)$ correspond to boundary components $\beta_1,\ldots,\beta_n$, respectively.
-Given an element of Teichm\"uller space $X\in\cT_{g,n}^{\text{hyp}}(L_1,\ldots,L_n)$, define $P_{jk}(X)$ as the set of simple paths connecting $\beta_j$ and $\beta_k$.
+More generally, several cuspidal boundary components may approach each other, and $\log(4)$ remains a lower bound for the distance between horocycles of radius $1/2$.
+Lemma~\ref{length and small angle repulsion} is a well-known consequence of the proof of Mumford's compactness criterion in \cite{FMaPri}---nevertheless we give here a proof with techniques common to the subsequent cases. \begin{lemma}[\cite{BusCol,DPaCol,FMaPri,KeeCol}] Given $L_j\in\br_{> 0}\cup i[0,\pi)$, for any surface in $\cM_{g,n}^{\mathrm{hyp}}(L_1,\ldots,L_n)$ there exists a positive lower bound on distances between boundary components. \end{lemma} \begin{proof} Let $L_1,\ldots,L_n\in\br_{> 0}\cup i[0,\pi)$ correspond to boundary components $\beta_1,\ldots,\beta_n$, respectively.
+Given an element of Teichm\"uller space $X\in\cT_{g,n}^{\mathrm{hyp}}(L_1,\ldots,L_n)$, define $P_{jk}(X)$ as the set of simple paths connecting $\beta_j$ and $\beta_k$.
 Consider the functions on Teichm\"uller space where $\min$ is taken over lengths of paths.
-The proof of the Lemma amounts to showing that $f_{jk}$ is bounded below by some positive number. \\ Let $X\in\cT_{g,n}^{\text{hyp}}(L_1,\ldots,L_n)$, let $\gamma$ be any path from $L_1$ to $L_2$, and let $K$ be a closed tubular neighbourhood of $\beta_1\cap\beta_2\cap \gamma\subset X$.
+The proof of the Lemma amounts to showing that $f_{jk}$ is bounded below by some positive number. \\ Let $X\in\cT_{g,n}^{\mathrm{hyp}}(L_1,\ldots,L_n)$, let $\gamma$ be any path from $L_1$ to $L_2$, and let $K$ be a closed tubular neighbourhood of $\beta_1\cap\beta_2\cap \gamma\subset X$.
 Its boundary $\partial K$ is a simple closed loop, and since $L_1,L_2\in\br_{\geq 0}\cup i[0,\pi)$ we can shorten $\partial K$ to produce a simple, closed geodesic $c\subset X$.
 This produces a hyperbolic pair-of-pants with boundary components $\beta_1$, $\beta_2$ and $c$.
 In the pair-of-pants, let $\gamma'$ denote the shortest curve in the isotopy class of $\gamma$, and suppose that $\ell(\gamma')=\delta$.
 We show that $\delta$ is bounded below by some positive number.
 There are three possibilities for the boundary components $L_1$ and $L_2$, which require separate treatment.
 Firstly, both $\beta_1$ and $\beta_2$ could be geodesic boundary components or cusps.
 Secondly, one of $\beta_1$ or $\beta_2$ could be geodesic boundary component or cusp, and the other a cone point.
 Thirdly, both $\beta_1$ and $\beta_2$ could be cone points.
 The first case is proven in \cite{BusCol} and \cite{KeeCol}, and the third case is proven in Dryden-Parlier \cite{DPaCol}.
 We include proofs here for comparison with the case of large cone angle behaviour.\\ \textit{\underline{Case 1. $L_1,L_2\in\bbR_{\geq 0}$:}}\\ Cut along $\gamma'$ and the other two seams of the hyperbolic pair-of-pants, to obtain two right angle hyperbolic hexagons.
 One such hexagon is shown in Figure \ref{Hyperbolic hexagon}.

 The hyperbolic hexagon formula $\cosh(c)=\sinh(a)\sinh(b)\cosh(\delta)-\cosh(a)\cosh(b)$ \cite[Theorem 2.4.1, (i)]{BusGeo} implies